The Right Way to Clean Your Oven

 Cleaning an oven is a dreaded task, but it's not one you have to loathe anymore.
 These simple oven-cleaning tips will help you make your oven so sparkly clean you might be tempted to show it off to guests at your next party.

-Before cleaning your oven becomes an emergency, strap on those rubber gloves and follow the oven-cleaning tips below for your cleanest oven ever.
+Before cleaning your oven becomes an emergency, strap on those rubber gloves and follow the oven-cleaning tips below for a deep-cleaning.
 You may not get many oohs and aahs from your friends, but you'll sure be glad you did it.

 Step 1: Soak the Oven Racks

-Remove the oven racks, and give them a good cleaning before diving into the oven.
+Remove the racks and give them a good cleaning before diving into the oven.
 Their shiny, slick metal surface is surprisingly easy to clean.
-A large sink, abrasive cleaning pad and regular dish soap usually combine to do the trick, but if you have tougher grime to work off, try soaking them in a bathtub filled with dish soap and hot water before scrubbing them down.
+A large sink, abrasive cleaning pad and regular dish soap usually combine to do the trick, but if you have tougher grime to work off, try soaking them in a bathtub filled with hot soapy water for 30 minutes before scrubbing them down.

 Step 2: Break Out the Vacuum

 Now that the wire racks are out, use a vacuum fitted with an attachment to collect all the bits that fell to the bottom of the oven and burned.
-Another common place where crumbs like to hide is the space where the door meets the oven.
-If you are wary about using your vacuum or don't have a flexible attachment, a wipe-down with a damp microfiber cloth will do in a pinch.
+Another common place where crumbs like to hide is the space where the oven door meets the oven.
+If you are wary about using your vacuum on the interior of the oven or don't have a flexible attachment, a wipe-down with a damp microfiber cloth works well or moistened paper towels will do in a pinch.

 Try These: How to Make Perfectly Crispy Oven Fries